lmullen/lincolnmullen.com/content/courses/data.2023/index.md

 -   Robert K. Nelson, *[Mining the Dispatch](http://dsl.richmond.edu/dispatch/)* (Digital Scholarship Lab, University of Richmond).
 -   Benjamin Schmidt, "Stable Random Projection: Lightweight, General-Purpose Dimensionality Reduction for Digitized Libraries," *Journal of Cultural Analytics* (2018): <https://doi.org/10.22148/16.025>.
 -   Skim Gareth James, et al., *An Introduction to Statistical Learning: With Applications in R* (Springer, 2013), ch.
 10. [GMU library](https://link-springer-com.mutex.gmu.edu/chapter/10.1007/978-1-4614-7138-7_2)

-### Week 12 (April 17): Prediction (supervised classification)

-Readings:

 -   Wickham and Grolemund, *R for Data Science*, ch.
 23--24.
 -   Matthew L. Jockers and Ted Underwood, "Text-Mining the Humanities" in *A New Companion to Digital Humanities*, ed.
 Susan Schreibman, Ray Siemens, and John Unsworth (Wiley, 2016), 291--306.
 [GMU library](http://mutex.gmu.edu/login?url=http://www.gmu.eblib.com/EBLWeb/patron/?target=patron&extendedid=P_4093339_0)

--   Skim Gareth James, et al., *An Introduction to Statistical Learning: With Applications in R* (Springer, 2013), ch.
-1, 2, 4.
-[GMU library](https://link-springer-com.mutex.gmu.edu/chapter/10.1007/978-1-4614-7138-7_2)
+### Week 12 (April 17): Introduction to JavaScript and Observable notebooks

+For this week, we will do a deep dive into Observable notebooks, which is a way of doing similar work with JavaScript rather than R or Python.
+Read as much of the [Observable documentation](https://observablehq.com/tutorials) as you can, focusing on the hands-on tutorials.

-### Week 13 (April 24): Next steps with computational history
+### Week 13 (April 24): Introduction to Observable plot

+Read the [Observable documentation](https://observablehq.com/tutorials) about their libraries and working with data.

 Readings:

--   Browse documentation and gallery for [Shiny](https://shiny.rstudio.com).
--   Reas as much as you can: Jeri Wieringa, "[A Gospel of Health and Salvation](http://dissertation.jeriwieringa.com)" (PhD dissertation, George Mason University, 2019).
 -   Rebecca Sutton Koeser, "[Trusting Others to 'Do the Math'](https://doi.org/10.1080/03080188.2016.1165454)" *Interdisciplinary Science Reviews* 40, no. 4 (2015): 376--392, <https://doi.org/10.1080/03080188.2016.1165454>.
 -   Benjamin Schmidt, "[Do Digital Humanists Need to Understand Algorithms?](http://dhdebates.gc.cuny.edu/debates/text/99)" in *Debates in the Digital Humanities 2016*, ed.
 Matthew K. Gold and Lauren F. Klein (University of Minnesota Press, 2016).

 ### Week 14 (May 1): Final project workshop

+Readings:
+-   Read as much as you can: Jeri Wieringa, "[A Gospel of Health and Salvation](http://dissertation.jeriwieringa.com)" (PhD dissertation, George Mason University, 2019).
 Assignment:

--   Circulate a draft of your final project in Slack by Friday, May 8.
+-   Circulate a draft of your final project in Slack by Friday, April 28.
 Be prepared to present your work in class for approximately ten minutes.
 Read each person's draft and come prepared to offer helpful comments on their work.

 ## Fine print